Reusable Bags Better Option for Environment Than Recycling

 Plastic bags create a lot of environmental harm.
 They clog landfills and potentially delay biodegradable materials from breaking down, they collect in drains and canals and can cause severe drainage problems and flooding.
 A byproduct of the plastic bag manufacturing process is greenhouse gases, which build up and are responsible for a whole slew of environmental dangers.

-Due to their lightweight construction they are easily lifted from recycling bins by strong gusts of wind and carried off never making it to a recycling facility.
+Due to their lightweight construction, they are easily lifted from recycling bins by strong gusts of wind and carried off never making it to a recycling facility.
 Not all recycling locations can accommodate plastic bags and those that can have a hard time handling the bags because they have a tendency to jam the machinery.

 Reusable Shopping Bags Always Win Over Disposable Plastic Bags

 When a shopper brings reusable grocery bags to the store instead of using the disposable plastic bags provided, there are fewer plastic bags put into circulation.
-One shopper can use hundreds of plastic bags a year, and eliminating that usage can add up to very substantial amount of plastic that is not dumped in a landfill or litters the environment or is recycled into a new plastic bag.
+One shopper can use hundreds of plastic bags a year, and eliminating that usage can add up to a very substantial amount of plastic that is not dumped in a landfill or litters the environment or is recycled into a new plastic bag.